talkohavy/guides/docs/programming/javascript/getters-and-setters.md

 ## 1. Description

+Getters and setters provide more control, flexibility, and encapsulation compared to direct property access.
+They are particularly useful in cases where you want to:

+- Validate or transform input/output.
+- Encapsulate implementation details.
+- Dynamically compute values.
+- Add side effects, such as logging or debugging.

+For straightforward properties, however, direct access is still a valid and simpler choice.

 A **getter** is a function associated with a property that gets the value of a specific property.
 A **setter** is a function associated with a property that sets the value of a specific property.
 Together, they can indirectly represent the value of a property.

 Within object initializers, getters and setters are defined like regular methods, but prefixed with the keywords `get` or `set`.